Shelby Foote: Later life

 Foote was elected to the American Academy of Arts and Letters in 1994.
 Also in 1994, Foote joined Protect Historic America and was instrumental in opposing a Disney theme park near battlefield sites in Virginia.
-Along the way, Burns asked him to return for his upcoming documentary Baseball, where he appeared in both the 2nd Inning discussing his recollections of the dynamics of the crowds in his youth and in the 5th Inning (TV series), where he gave an account of his meeting Babe Ruth.
+Along the way, Burns asked him to return for his upcoming documentary Baseball, where he appeared in both the 2nd Inning discussing his recollections of the dynamics of the crowds in his youth and in the 5th Inning, where he gave an account of his meeting Babe Ruth.

-In 1998, the author Tony Horwitz visited Foote for his book Confederates in the Attic, a meeting in which Foote declared he was "dismayed" by the "behavior of blacks, who are fulfilling every dire prophesy the Ku Klux Klan made", and that African Americans were "acting as if the utter lie about blacks being somewhere between ape and man were true".
-Foote emphasized that his loyalties during the 1860s would have been to white Southerners: "I’d be with my people, right or wrong."
+In 1998, the author Tony Horwitz visited Foote for his book Confederates in the Attic, a meeting in which Foote declared he was "dismayed" by the "behavior of blacks, who are fulfilling every dire prophesy the Ku Klux Klan made," and that African Americans were "acting as if the utter lie about blacks being somewhere between ape and man were true."
+Foote emphasized that his loyalties during the 1860s would have been to Southerners: "I’d be with my people, right or wrong."
 Foote also argued that freedmen had led to the failure of Reconstruction and that the Confederate flag represented "law, honour, love of country."
 Foote stated that he would have been willing to fight for the Confederacy: "If I was against slavery, I'd still be with the South.
 I'm a man, my society needs me, here I am."

 In 1999, Foote received the Golden Plate Award of the American Academy of Achievement and an honorary Doctorate of Humane Letters from The College of William & Mary.

-On September 2, 2001, Shelby Foote was the focus of the C-SPAN television program In-Depth.
-In a 3-hour interview, conducted by C-SPAN founder Brian Lamb, Foote shows off the library of his home, working room, and writing desk, and details the writing of his books as well as taking on-air calls and emails.
+On September 2, 2001, he was the focus of the C-SPAN television program In-Depth.
+In a three-hour interview, conducted by C-SPAN founder Brian Lamb, Foote shows off the library of his home, working room, and writing desk, and details the writing of his books as well as taking on-air calls and emails.

 Foote campaigned in the 2001 referendum on the Flag of Mississippi, arguing against a proposal which would have replaced the Confederate battle flag with a blue canton with 20 stars.
 Foote rejected the Confederate flag's association with white supremacy and argued "I’m for the Confederate flag always and forever.
 Many among the finest people this country has ever produced died in that war.
 To take it and call it a symbol of evil is a misrepresentation."

 In 2003, Foote received the Peggy V. Helmerich Distinguished Author Award.
 The Helmerich Award is presented annually by the Tulsa Library Trust.

 Foote died at Baptist Hospital in Memphis on June 27, 2005, aged 88.
-He had had a heart attack after a recent pulmonary embolism.
+He suffered a heart attack following a pulmonary embolism.
 He was interred in Elmwood Cemetery in Memphis.
 His grave is beside the family plot of General Forrest.